Sokrates1989/python-api-template/python-dependency-management/README.md

 # 🐳 Docker-based Python Dependency Management for Teams

-A modern, Docker-based system for Python dependency management that eliminates the need for local installations of Python, pip, PDM, and Poetry.
+A modern, Docker-based system for Python dependency management that eliminates the need for local installations of Python, pip, and PDM.

 ## 🎯 Main Benefits

 **No local installation required anymore:**
-- ✅ No Python, pip, PDM, Poetry, or pipx needed on local development machines
+- No Python, pip, PDM, or pipx needed on local development machines
-- ✅ Only Docker required - unified development environment for all team members
+- Only Docker required - unified development environment for all team members
-- ✅ Consistent Python 3.13 environment regardless of operating system
+- Consistent Python 3.13 environment regardless of operating system
-- ✅ Seamless transition: Package Management → Backend start with `docker-compose up`
+- Seamless transition: Package Management → Backend start with `docker-compose up`

 ## 🚀 Quick Start